YuvalSalti/Autonomous-Drone-Lab/README.md

 At this stage, the drone uses real-time sensor feedback from an onboard gyroscope and barometer to control and stabilize flight.
 The system interprets receiver inputs using the PulsePosition library and applies PID control loops for Roll, Pitch, and Yaw stabilization.
 Motor control is handled through PWM signals.

 While GPS navigation and obstacle avoidance are planned for future phases, this repository currently focuses on:
--	Mechanical assembly & wiring based on Carbon Aeronautics’ drone
+-	Mechanical assembly & wiring
 -	Sensor calibration and real-time data processing
 -	PID control loop implementation for flight stabilization
 -	Teensy 4.0-based firmware development
 -	Basic motor test routines and receiver input integration

 Future extensions will explore full autonomy, GPS navigation, and obstacle avoidance.
+> 🚧 This repository is a work in progress — new parts and updates will be added continuously as the project develops.
 ---

 ## Purpose

 To learn the fundamentals of drone design and control, including hardware integration, sensor fusion using a Kalman filter, and PID-based flight stabilization using a Teensy 4.0 microcontroller.

+---

 ## Technology Stack